 - It parses key/value pairs from this input data.
 For each pair, it executes the user-defined Map function.
 The Map function emits intermediate key/value pairs.

+- These intermediate pairs are initially buffered in the worker’s memory.
+Periodically, they are written to the worker’s local disk.
 Crucially, these locally written intermediate files are partitioned into R regions/files (one region/file for each eventual reduce task).
 This is typically done using a partitioning function (e.g., hash(intermediate_key) % R).

 - The locations of these R partitioned files on the local disk (shown as “Intermediate files (on local disks)” in the diagram) are then reported back to the Master.
 The Master now knows where the intermediate data for each reduce task partition resides, spread across possibly many map workers.